A Review of Generalized Zero-Shot Learning Methods: Overview of Generalized Zero-Shot Learning

 Since GZSL methods use the data samples from the seen classes to learn a model to perform recognition for both seen and unseen classes, they are usually \textit{biased towards the seen classes}, leading to misclassification of data from the unseen classes into the seen classes (see Fig.~\ref{fig:ses}), in which most of the ZSL methods cannot effectively solve this problem~\cite{zhang2019co}.
 To mitigate this issue, several strategies have been proposed, such as calibrated stacking~\cite{chao2016empirical,felix2019multi} and novelty detector~\cite{socher2013zero,bhattacharjee2019autoencoder,atzmon2019adaptive,min2020domain}.
 The \textit{calibrated stacking}~\cite{chao2016empirical} method balances the trade-off between recognizing data samples from both seen and unseen classes using the following formulation.

 where $\gamma$ is a calibration factor and $\amalg[\cdot]\in \{0,1\}$ indicates whether $c$ is from seen classes or otherwise.
 In fact, $\gamma$ can be interpreted as the prior likelihood of a sample from the unseen classes.
 When $\gamma \to -\infty$, the classifier will classify all data samples into one of the seen classes, and vice versa.
 Le et al.~\cite{le2019classical} proposed to find an optimal $\gamma$ that balances the trade-off between accuracy of the seen and unseen classes.
 Later, several studies used the calibrated stacking technique to solve the GZSL problem~\cite{felix2019multi,changpinyo2020classifier,xu2020attribute,guo2019dual,niu2018zero}.
-Similar to the calibrated stacking, \textit{scaled calibration}~\cite{das2019zero}, \textit{probabilistic representation}~\cite{huynh2020fine,oreshkin2020clarel} and \textit{parametric novelty detection}~\cite{wu2019simple} have been proposed to balance the trade-off between both seen and unseen classes.
+Similar to the calibrated stacking, \textit{scaled calibration}~\cite{das2019zero} and \textit{probabilistic representation}~\cite{huynh2020fine,oreshkin2020clarel} have been proposed to balance the trade-off between both seen and unseen classes.
+Studies~\cite{liu2018generalized,felix2020augmentation} made the unseen classes more confident and the seen classes less confident using temperature scaling~\cite{hinton2015distilling}.

 Detectors aim to identify whether a test sample belongs to the seen or unseen classes.
 This strategy limits the set of possible classes by providing information to which set (seen or unseen) a test sample belongs to.
 Socher et al.~\cite{socher2013zero} considered that the unseen classes are projected to out-of-distribution (OOD) with respect to the seen ones.
 Then, data samples from unseen classes are treated as outliers with respect to the distribution of the seen classes.
 Bhattaxharjee~\cite{bhattacharjee2019autoencoder} developed an auto-encoder-based framework to identify the set of possible classes.
 To achieve this, additional information, i.e., the correct class information, is imposed into the decoder to reconstruct the input samples.